SPANAKOPITA

 - 100gm grated tasty cheese

-- 1 tbsp fresh parsley
+- 1 tbsp chopped parsley

-- 1 tsp dried marjoram (or oregano)
+- 1 tsp dried marjoram or oregano

-- 3 tbsp grated Parmesan cheese
+- 3 tbsp grated parmesan cheese

 - Cherry tomatoes, halved

-- Preheat oven to 170 degrees (160 degrees fan forced).
+- Preheat oven to 170°C (150 fan forced).

 - Heat oil then fry leeks, bacon and garlic over medium heat until soft.